Gambo81/Gambo_OS_V3.0/README.md

 If you are not using the disk then make sure to add a file for programs, paint, and a notepad directory in the user directory.

 To change the usermane and password use this command: edit /startup/startup.lua.
 There are two variables on line 10 and 11.
-Chane the parts that say localadmin.
+Change the parts that say localadmin.

 The passwords for over programs can be changed fron these files: uninstallpassword, commandlinepassword, and fileexplorerpassword.